Tomev/qcflow/docs/source/model/models-from-code.rst

         This code block demonstrates how to invoke the loaded chain with new data, generating a response that provides landscape design suggestions tailored to the specified region and area.

-        Once the model is logged, you can explore its details in the MLflow UI.
+        Once the model is logged, you can explore its details in the QCFlow UI.
 The interface will show the script ``mfc.py`` as an artifact of the logged model, along with the chain definition and associated metadata.
 This allows you to easily review the model's components, input examples, and other key information.

         .. figure:: ../_static/images/models/langchain_model_from_code.png
-            :alt: The MLflow UI showing models from code usage and the mfc.py script that defines the LangChain LCEL chain definition
+            :alt: The QCFlow UI showing models from code usage and the mfc.py script that defines the LangChain LCEL chain definition
             :width: 80%
             :align: center

-        When you load this model using :py:func:`mlflow.langchain.load_model`, the entire chain defined in ``mfc.py`` is executed, and the model behaves as expected, generating AI-driven recommendations for landscape design.
+        When you load this model using :py:func:`qcflow.langchain.load_model`, the entire chain defined in ``mfc.py`` is executed, and the model behaves as expected, generating AI-driven recommendations for landscape design.